 Establish a fundraising committee

 - People give to people.
-Make sure that your potential donors know the faces behind the names, understand your cause, and can relate to the purpose of your project.
+Ensure your potential donors know the faces behind the names, understand your cause, and can relate to the purpose of your project.
 Can you identify some patrons who would be prepared to become the public face of your project?
-Patrons may be high profile and respected sports people, business people, or other community figures.
+Patrons may be high-profile and respected sports people, business people or other community figures.

 - Always let people know how much you would like them to give.
 It makes them feel comfortable and makes you look competent.

-- Explain what the donor will receive for his or her donation. (e.g. a tax deduction, and knowing that they are helping the local community).
+- Explain what the donor will receive for their donation, for example, a tax deduction and knowing that they are helping the local community.

 - Until you try something, you won’t know whether it will work.
 Be prepared to test an idea on a small scale and assess its success before going to a lot of expense.